The Coolest Tiny Home in Every State

 New Jersey Tiny Houses has its “Cassie” model available for $39,900.
 It’s a 238-square-foot home equipped for smart devices with Bluetooth streaming, Bluetooth-controlled lighting and a digitally controlled water heater.

 It might look like an hunter’s outpost, but this New Mexico tiny home has some character.
 It includes a porch and a bright interior.
 It’s fully solar with energy efficient LED lights.
-Find out the No. 1 way to make your home energy efficient.

 This tiny house in New York stands tall with its interesting design.
 It’s an off-the-grid, 450-square foot tiny home that sits just outside a state park.
 It includes a deck in the front of the house and in the back.